Pathoschild/smapi-mod-dump/source/More Random Edition/README.md

 * Bundle randomization
   * New bundles for each room with random items selected from themed pools and random number of those items required
-  * IMPORTANT: DO NOT use the new Stardew Valley 1.5 feature for the remixed bundles if using this feature!
+  * IMPORTANT: DO NOT use remixed bundles if using this feature!
 This will overwrite this mod's randomization and result in the incorrect images being used for the bundle pictures.
   * Some bundles are completely random and select from most items in the game.
   * Optionally (on by default), the community center now has tooltips over the possible things to put in a bundle to make it easier to identify where to get fish and other items.
 * Crafting recipe randomization